 Types of Treatment Offered at Cross Creek Hospital

 All of the treatment methods implemented in our inpatient programming utilize a multidisciplinary focus in order to ensure that an integrated approach to treatment that facilitates increased stabilization and personal growth is received by all patients.
 Furthermore, we place a high regard on the involvement of our patients’ families, knowing that their contribution to the therapeutic process is paramount to successful healing from an addiction to alcohol.
-The emphasis of our programming here at Cross Creek Hospital is not diagnosis-specific, but rather focuses on treating the symptoms that are plaguing each individual.
+The emphasis of our treatment here at Cross Creek Hospital is not diagnosis-specific, but rather focuses on treating the symptoms that are plaguing each individual.
 We are devoted to implementing a truly holistic approach that aims to maximize patient care and help them achieve their highest level of functioning.

 The following methods for care may be incorporated into the individualized treatment plans that are given to each adolescent, adult, and senior adult who is engaged in services to address an alcohol abuse problem at Cross Creek Hospital:

-Medication management: In instances where an individual is suffering from a co-occurring mental health condition in addition to a dependency on alcohol, psychotropic medications may be implemented in order to fully alleviate his or her distressing symptoms.
+Medication management at our hospital: In instances where an individual is suffering from a co-occurring mental health condition in addition to a dependency on alcohol, psychotropic medications may be implemented in order to fully alleviate his or her distressing symptoms.
 A patient’s need for medication, however, is always determined on a case-by-case basis.
 Patients meet with a psychiatrist at least once each day so that the therapeutic effectiveness of any medications that have been prescribed can be monitored and changes can be made when necessary.
 Additionally, there are nurses on staff who assist in monitoring each patient’s medication needs.

-Family therapy: Family involvement is extremely important in the overall success of treatment for our patients.
+Family therapy at our hospital: Family involvement is extremely important in the overall success of treatment for our patients.
 Keeping this in mind, family therapy sessions are held at least once each week for our adolescent patients and are held on as-needed basis for our adult patients.
 For the family members of those who are struggling with alcohol dependency, this can be a time for them to learn about the disease of addiction, while also gaining valuable knowledge on ways in which they can best be of support to their loved one.

 - Education groups teach patients about the origin and the nature of the disorder(s) that they are suffering from.
 In these groups, patients learn to identify problems, form a treatment plan, and work effectively on stabilizing their recovery